Theodore Leslie Futch: Early life

 Theodore Leslie Futch was born on January 19, 1895, in Monroe, North Carolina.
-He attended the United States Military Academy at West Point, New York and graduated there, 26th of 151, on August 30, 1917.
-He was also commissioned second lieutenant of Field Artillery on the same date.
-Many of his West Point classmates later became general officers during World War II.
-For example: Gerald A. Counts, Edmund H. Leavey, William O. Reeder, Theodore E. Buechler, Redmond F. Kernan Jr., Henry A. Barber Jr., Miles A. Cowles, John W. Coffey, Frank C. Meade, Robert W. Hasbrouck, William H. Donaldson Jr., John Ter Bush Bissell, Bryant Moore, Onslow S. Rolfe and Horace Harding.
+He attended the United States Military Academy at West Point, New York.
+Futch graduated 26th out of a class of 151 on August 30, 1917, and was commissioned a second lieutenant of Field Artillery.

 Futch served in France during World War I and was appointed an aide de camp to Brigadier General Harry G. Bishop, who served as commander of the 3rd Artillery Brigade.
 He served in this capacity until 1919, when he was transferred back to the States, where he was appointed a professor of military science and tactics at Iowa State College.

 In 1926, Futch attended the Battery Officer's Course at United States Army Field Artillery School at Fort Sill, Oklahoma.
 Subsequently, served there as an instructor until 1930.

 While serving as a captain with the 13th Field Artillery Regiment at Oahu, Hawaii, he saved a life from drowning of Private First Class Alexander J. Kaye of the Service Battery.
 For this action, Futch was awarded with the Soldier's Medal.

 In 1935, Futch graduated from the Command and General Staff School at Fort Leavenworth in Kansas.
 Then he served as a professor of military science and tactics at Alabama Polytechnic Institute until 1939.